mofasass/widget-core-library/tutorials/2 - Development.md

    coreLibrary,
    widgetModule,
    offeringModule
-} from 'widget-core-library';
+} from 'kambi-widget-core-library';
 import './index.html';
 import './app.scss';

 ...
 ```

-As can be seen here, that file imports `coreLibrary`, `widgetModule` and `offeringModule` from `widget-core-library` as well as importing the `./index.html` and `./app.scss`.
+As can be seen here, that file imports `coreLibrary`, `widgetModule` and `offeringModule` from `kambi-widget-core-library` as well as importing the `./index.html` and `./app.scss`.
 If those files were not imported they would not be included in the final bundled version (`index.html` would be missing in the `dist` folder for example).

 Imports that start with `./` mean that they are importing other files in the same project, while those without `./` are importing files that are dependencies of the project (see next few sections for more information).
 So it is possible to split the widgets code in multiple javascript files.